gunjan5/blockchain-from-scratch/README.md

 share the prize with other miners in the pool, now on the surface this doesn't sound so bad since you're just sharing the prize, but if a pool gets big enough, it can have 51% share in a blockchain and can do some serious damage through 51% attack - this also defeats the purpose of being "decentralized" if one large pool can control all the transactions.

+### Proof of Stake (vs Proof of Work)

-    To solve these shortcomings of the Proof of Work algorithm, another algoritham was proposed called Proof of Stake.
+To solve these shortcomings of the Proof of Work algorithm, another algorithm was proposed called Proof of Stake.
 In Proof of Stake, a miner is selected at random (almost) and then they need to pay some money as a "security deposit" - which is higher than the transaction fees you get paid if you solve the puzzle.
 You get your security deposit back after a certain time - if your transaction is not fraudulent.
 This solves the problem of not wasting so much electricity compared to Proof of Work since many miners spend time and power solving the puzzle but only one answer is used rest of the miners' work is thrown away - waste of power.
 Another problem this solves is it's very very hard to get 51% stake in the network since it will require enormous "security deposit".
-There is aan [awesome video](https://www.youtube.com/watch?v=M3EFi_POhps) explaining both of these concepts.
+There is an [awesome video](https://www.youtube.com/watch?v=M3EFi_POhps) explaining both of these concepts.